softaria/math-processor/README.md

 }
 ```

-Result: either HTTP code 400 with the error explanation or json as following
+Result: either HTTP code 400 with the error explanation or JSON as following
 ```
 {
  "ok": {"True" or "False"}